Account Codes Reference

 For revenue recognition entries (whether discount or sales), the accounting date is configurable per organizer:

-Visit date (event/service delivery date) - for accrual accounting
+Visit date (event/service delivery date) — for accrual accounting.

 Note: the formula here is the maximum between the visit date and synchronization date because if a sale is done for a ticket that has a visit date in the past (which is possible in Smeetz system) then it will have a revenue recognition date that matches synchronization date to avoid backdating transactions.

-Synchronization date (when recorded in system which can be late in-case of using offline POS then syncing back to online) - for cash-basis accounting
+Synchronization date (when recorded in system, which can be late in case of using offline POS then syncing back to online) — for cash-basis accounting.

-Note: we specify that it’s when the transaction is recorded in our system because there is an option to use the offline POS on Smeetz meaning you can perform sales but those will only be recorded when the organizer syncs back online (e.g. you perform sales offline 2 days ago and you sync online today, this means that it will have a sync date of today), this also avoids backdating transactions.
+Note: we specify that it's when the transaction is recorded in our system because there is an option to use the offline POS on Smeetz meaning you can perform sales but those will only be recorded when the organizer syncs back online (e.g. you perform sales offline 2 days ago and you sync online today, this means that it will have a sync date of today).
+This also avoids backdating transactions.

 This choice is configured in the Accounting Date Parameter configuration and applies consistently to both sale recognition and discount recognition entries.